Who is behind Precedence Technologies Ltd?

 Amanda is married to Stephen.
 She joined Precedence after five years at DANTE as Personal Assistant to its General Manager, Mr Dai Davies.
 Whilst at DANTE she organised, and participated in, many international meetings and, in her spare time, introduced her foreign co-workers to the delights of British beer!

-At Precedence, she project-manages installations, organises meetings and utilises her writing and proofreading skills for a variety of projects
+At Precedence, she organises meetings and events, liaises with customers and utilises her copy writing and proofreading skills for a variety of projects

 Patrick Welche, Support and Development Engineer